New England Small College Athletic Conference: Academics

 The NESCAC is known for low grade inflation, grade deflation, and rigorous academic standards.
-Some members have received limited media coverage over perceived grade inflation and deflation.
+The conference's schools have received media attention over both perceived grade inflation and deflation.

 The colleges are also known for a range of high and relatively low tuition rates and comprehensive fees.
 Some of the colleges have been named the most expensive in the United States.

 Association of American Universities

 Tufts University is a member of the Association of American Universities.

 Geographic distribution

 Most applicants to schools in the NESCAC come from the Northeast, largely from the New York City, Boston, and Philadelphia areas.
 As all NESCAC schools are located on the East Coast, and all but one are in New England, most graduates end up working and residing in the Northeast after graduation.

 Revenue

 Total revenue includes ticket sales, contributions and donations, rights/licensing, student fees, school funds, and all other sources including TV income, camp income, food, and novelties.
 Total expenses includes coaching/staff, buildings/grounds, maintenance, utilities and rental fees, and all other costs including recruiting, team travel, equipment and uniforms, conference dues, and insurance costs.